WebDevBernard/ICBC_E-Stamp_Tool/README.md

 ### ✅ Changes October 15, 2025:

 1. Full rewrite; Made leaner and faster.
-2. Removed Excel customizations, now scan up to 10 copies at a time.
+2. Removed Excel customizations, now scan up to 10 pdfs at a time.
 3. Fixed issue with stamping standalone Payment Plan Agreements.
 4. Is now a single exe from 200 MB to 30 MB.